s-acosta/Widefield-calcium-post-processing/README.md

 WF_obj = WideFieldProcessor('filename.tif')
 ```

 The principal input of `WideFieldProcessor` is a mult-tif file with the extension `.tif`.
 In the case it is multiple tif files, function `TifsToStack.m` can be called to convert a series of single tifs into a multi-tif stack.
 The class will be called specifying the filename, present in the path, as input.
-If no input is specified, tt will just create the `WF_obj` object, so that only the desired methods are applied.
+If no input is specified, it will just create the `WF_obj` object, so that only the desired methods are applied.

-Additionally, to run the class manually with the filename specified:
+Additionally, to manually run the class with the filename specified:

 ```
 WF_obj = WideFieldProcessor('filename.tif','Mode','manual')